Dev Mantra

 To operationalise recent leadership-level understandings, several commercial bottlenecks are being eased:

-• Direct flights & visas: Air connectivity has resumed, and business visas for Chinese professionals are now being cleared in ~4 weeks.
+• Direct flights have resumed and business visas for Chinese professionals are now being cleared in roughly four weeks

-• Indusfood 2026: Chinese companies formed the largest foreign delegation at the Greater Noida expo, showcasing India-specific, localised products.
+• At Indusfood 2026, Chinese companies formed the largest foreign delegation at the Greater Noida expo, showcasing India-specific localised products

-• Critical exports: China has lifted restrictions on rare earths and tunnel-boring machinery—key inputs for India’s manufacturing and infrastructure ambitions.
+• China has lifted restrictions on rare earths and tunnel-boring machinery — both critical inputs for India's manufacturing and infrastructure ambitions

-India–China relations in 2026 are neither friendly nor frozen.
-They are transactional, selective, and driven by global realignments rather than mutual trust.
+India–China relations in 2026 are neither friendly nor frozen — they are transactional, selective, and driven by global realignments rather than mutual trust.
+That changes how businesses should think about exposure, not whether to engage.

-At Dev Mantra, we believe geopolitical intelligence is no longer optional—it is a core input to capital allocation, supply-chain strategy, and long-term growth planning.
+This phase demands clear-eyed risk assessment, sector-specific opportunity mapping, and strategic hedging rather than overexposure.
+Geopolitical intelligence is no longer optional — it is a core input to capital allocation, supply-chain strategy, and long-term growth planning.

 Book a Consultation